MaxDerie/AM10-Final/README.md

 As weeks after their official ending, the US elections are still making headlines every day, it is our aim to have a closer look at the results from the US elections, and examine underlying trends in voting behaviour.
 The data can be found under the following link:

 https://www.kaggle.com/etsc9287/2020-general-election-polls

-This data will be supplemented with other statistics depending on the question at hand
+This data is supplemented with other datasets, such as poll data and voter turnout data, depending on the question at hand.

-More specifically, we will attempt to answer **the following questions**:
+More specifically, we will attempt to answer **the following questions**: uu
-- How fair is the per county voting system?
+- What was the general outcome of the election, and how are votes devided?
+This question is analysed by visualising the spread of votes using maps, and analysing areas which are dominated by Trump or Biden voters respectively.
+In particular, the swing states which are crucial states which determine the outcome of the election, are highlighted in the discussion.

-- How are votes devided throughout the country?
+- How did the turnout rate change between 2016 and 2020?
+The 2020 elections boasted the highest turnout rate of past century.
+We establish that people were particularly keen to vote in several key states, and examine what the outcome was on the overall election results.

 - How do factors like race, unemployment, salary and gdp influence votes?
-- Is there any relation between peaks in Covid-19 cases and votes?
-- How are the results different from the 2016 elections?

-The analysis will be EDA-based, meaning that we will attempt to tell our story through a series of visualisations.
+After establishing the correlation between the factors and the share of a county's votes that go to a certain candidate, a few particularly interesting datapoints are examined more closely through scatterplots.